awsdocs/aws-doc-sdk-examples/python/example_code/lookoutvision/README.md

  To run the example, supply an image file name and a configuration JSON file with the following format.

     {
-        "project":"The Lookout for Vision project name.",
-        "model_version" : "The model version.",
+        "project" : "The Lookout for Vision project name.", "model_version" : "The model version.",
         "confidence_limit" : The minimum acceptable confidence.
 (Float 0 - 1).,
-        "coverage_limit" : The maximum acceptable percentage coverage of an anomaly (Float 0-1)., "anomaly_types_limit" : The maximum number of allowable anomaly types.
+        "coverage_limit" : The maximum acceptable percentage coverage of an anomaly (Float 0 - 1).,
+        "anomaly_types_limit" : The maximum number of allowable anomaly types.
 (Integer), "anomaly_label" : "The anomaly label for the type of anomaly that you want to check."
     }